Welcome to the Island of Canna!

 Camping pods : our Puffin pod sleeps 2 and the Eagle and Otter Pods can sleep up to 4 people.

-Caravans: our two caravans sited near the farm steadings are fully equipped and can sleep 4-6 people.
+Caravans: our caravans have fully equipped kitchens, showers and toilets.
+Sleep 4-6 people.

 Bunkhouse: 8 Bed bunkhouse with toilet, shower and kitchen.
 (1 room with 6 bunks & 1 private room with two bunks)

-Cookshack : kitted out with pots, utensils, plates and worktop space.
-Remember to bring your own stove.
+Cookshack : kitted out with pots, utensils, plates and worktop.
+Remember to bring your own stove and gas.

 Toilet & Showers : 2 toilets and 2 showers on site.
 Caravans and bunkhouse have own toilets and showers.